Noisy Graph Patterns via Ordered Matrices: Case Study

 \mypar{FLT.} The FLT data set consists of many graphs, and we use several of these graphs to show the effect the different parts of our pipeline have on the outcome of the pattern detection.

 First, consider Figure~\ref{fig:flt01}, in which we show two runs of our pipeline on the first matrix in the FLT data set; one without reordering the matrix to optimize for Moran's $I$ (left) and one run where we use the full pipeline, including matrix reordering (right).
 Clearly, the patterns on the left are more noisy, as witnessed by the numerous white matrix cells that are covered and the larger holes in the Ring Motifs glyphs.
-This sentiment is echoed by the pattern precision bar: the left bar shows a larger light grey bar (more noise) and a larger red bar (less edges covered).
+This sentiment is echoed by the pattern precision bar: the left bar shows a larger light gray bar (more noise) and a larger red bar (less edges covered).
 This reinforces that optimizing for Moran's $I$ is crucial for pattern detection.

 Next, we visualize the 58th matrix of the FLT data set in Figure~\ref{fig:flt58}.
 Here we see a clear trade-off between the level of noise the patterns allow, and the coverage of the patterns.
 When the parameter settings are more strict, that is $\sigma$ and $\tau$ are closer to one, then the patterns contain less noise, but miss more edges.
 We also see that the patterns become smaller and the number of patterns increases.
 This also affects the Ring Motifs simplification: it must now summarize a more complex pattern decomposition.
+In Appendix~\ref{app:parameter}, we outline the effects of the parameters on the detected patterns for this data set; we provide a full grid of $\sigma$ and $\tau$ combinations to showcase patterns for varying parameters.

 Finally, consider Figure~\ref{fig:flt35}, visualizing the 35th matrix in the FLT data set.
 While the initial matrix already shows plenty of rectangular black patterns, after reordering almost all edges merge into a single black shape.
 While this shape is not obviously rectangular in form, our pipeline can identify few noisy patterns to explain essentially the entire graph.
 Notice how noisy patterns are crucial in detecting this high-level graph structure.